Impact of Obamacare: Job Implications of the Healthcare Reform Bill

 Industry changes to increased preventative and ambulatory care

 The PPACA also calls for more care to be provided outside of hospitals with specific provisions focusing on increasing the quality of preventative care.
 This will likely result in a major rise in demand for ambulatory, or outpatient care, according to Dr. Karlene Kerfoot, vice president of nursing at API Healthcare.
-At the same time, hospitals will shift to a greater focus on critical
+At the same time, hospitals will shift to a greater focus on critical-care patients, she says.

 Filling the healthcare workforce shortage through scholarship